2020–21 Pac-12 Conference men's basketball season: Pac-12 Preseason All-Conference

-Midseason watchlists
+Midseason watch lists

 Below is a table of notable midseason watch lists.

-Final watchlists
+Final watch lists

-Below is a table of notable year end watch lists.
+Below is a table of notable year-end watch lists.

 Regular season

-The Schedule will be released in late October.
+The schedule was released in late October.
 Before the season, it was announced that for the seventh consecutive season, all regular season conference games and conference tournament games would be broadcast nationally by CBS Sports, FOX Sports, ESPN Inc. family of networks including ESPN, ESPN2 and ESPNU, and the Pac-12 Network.

 Records against other conferences

-2020-21 records against non-conference foes as of (January 19, 2021):
+2020–21 records against non-conference foes as of (January 19, 2021):